bekk/webgl-christmas/misc/part2.md

 It is time to unleash the christmas spirit hiding behind that noisy fan in your computer.
 In this article, we will use shaders in WebGL to make animations no one could imagine in JavaScript before.

 All good developers will get presents from Santa.
-So I am absolutely sure that you have read the previous calendar entry (3D with WebGL and three.js)[https://javascript.christmas/2020/9].
-Allthough, if you have dabbled in WebGL before, that is not strictly necessary.
+So I am absolutely sure that you have read the previous calendar entry [https://javascript.christmas/2020/9](3D with WebGL and three.js).
+Although, if you have dabbled in WebGL before, that is not strictly necessary.

 ## A shady proposal